naver/svc/README.md

 # Reuse of Views and ControlTower

 "Views" and "ControlTower" can be reused in different Screens.
-(It means it has same look or same usecase and proccess)
+(It means it has same look or same viewsAction and proccess)

  1) Views
     you can easily reuse "Views" in this pattern